-Poland fully supports the EU statement delivered by the French Presidency in the General Debate.
-There are many important issues directly related to the CWC and OPCW, which we should be normally discussing today in this session of the Executive Council.
+Poland fully supports the European Union statement delivered by the French presidency in the general debate.
+There are many important issues directly related to the Chemical Weapons Convention ("the Convention") and the OPCW, which we should be normally discussing today in this session of the Executive Council.
 But these are not normal times.

-The Russian Federation, which typically blames everyone for politicizing our discussions, has made a political decision, which has dire consequences for the whole world, for peace and security.
+The Russian Federation, which typically blames everyone for politicising our discussions, has made a political decision, which has dire consequences for the whole world, for peace, and security.
 The Russian Federation has decided to attack Ukraine violating fundamental principles of international law and the rule based global security order.

 Following the horrific experience of the Second World War, the international community pledged that something so horrible would not happen again.
-For that purpose the UN security system was created, which was to ensure that a major military conflict would not be possible.
+For that purpose, the United Nations security system was created, which was to ensure that a major military conflict would not be possible.
 The global security system in which there should be no place for brutal force and human tragedy.
-The global security system in which the Organization for the Prohibition and non-Proliferation of Chemical Weapons plays an important role.
+The global security system in which the Organisation for the Prohibition of Chemical Weapons plays an important role.

-The unprovoked, premeditated and barbaric Russian attack on Ukraine is an attack on this system and on us all.
-It is an attack on the world we know, the world build on the international law, democratic values, free choice and good neighborly relations.
-The Russian invasion on Ukraine ordered by President Putin is a blatant violation of basic commitments, principles and obligations aimed to build lasting peace by forbidding the use of force or its threat, by promoting disarmament, by controlling proliferation of weapons of mass destruction or by eliminating entire types of weapons, as in case of the Chemical Weapons Convention.
+The unprovoked, premeditated, and barbaric Russian attack on Ukraine is an attack on this system and on us all.
+It is an attack on the world we know, the world build on international law, democratic values, free choice, and good neighbourly relations.
+The Russian invasion on Ukraine ordered by President Putin is a blatant violation of basic commitments, principles, and obligations aimed to build lasting peace by forbidding the use of force or its threat, by promoting disarmament, by controlling proliferation of weapons of mass destruction or by eliminating entire types of weapons, as in case of the Convention.